SiEPIC-Kits/rasbpi_qontrol_server/README.md

 * Linux Machine
 * Non-super user USB Access (see below) - SERVER ONLY

-The script does not work properly when invoked using `sudo`.
+`server.py` does not work properly when invoked using `sudo`.
 Thus, the server machine needs access to the USB ports without the need of sudo.
 Here is the fix used during testing:
 ```
 create /etc/udev/rules.d/01-ttyusb.rules
 contents: SUBSYSTEMS=="usb-serial", TAG+="uaccess"